 In days gone by, keyword stuffing was a popular SEO technique but it is important to remember that this is no longer as effective as it once was and search engines will look for quality over quantity where keywords are concerned.

-Essentially, you need to choose your keywords wisely and practise your Jedi mind trick.
+Essentially, you need to choose your keywords wisely and practice your Jedi mind trick.

 In modern SEO, website developers are opting for long-tail keywords, these are simply longer, more specific search terms and it is worth looking into what your audience may be searching for and start creating contents surrounding this idea.